chapmajs/personal_site/_posts/2017-07-25-Jekyll-Plugins.md

 Liquid::Template.register_tag('danger', GlitchWorks::DangerBlock)
 {% endcodeblock %}

 The danger block tag makes use of the LoD accessor `markdown_converter`, which is defined in `GlitchWorks::Base`.
-It passes the contents of the block, assigned to `@text`, into the generator and displays it in a styled `<div>` to draw caution to the warning it contains.
+It passes the contents of the block, assigned to `@text`, into the generator and displays it in a styled `<div>` to draw attention to the warning it contains.
 There's an optional `:add_break` parameter, which just inserts an unstyled `<div>` with a non-breaking space.
 This is necessary to add a bit of space between the warning if it immediately follows the header in a writeup.
 Here's an example of its use:

 ```
 {% raw %}{% danger %}{% endraw %}